 Bread, muffins, and other pastries all quickly add 150+ calories per recommended serving to your meal on its own - even before you add butter, peanut butter or jam etc.

 I've seen a ‘cafe style muffin’ contain as many as 400 calories from the daily allotment!

-Particularly white bread is not much more than a vehicle for calories.
+Particularly, white bread is not much more than a vehicle for calories that can lead to weight regain after weight loss procedure.
 Generally made from refined flours, with preservatives and bleach, all the goodness found in the bread, muffins, and other pastries all quickly add 150+ calories per recommended serving to your meal (before adding butter, jams, or other spreads and toppings).

 Bread is nothing more than a vehicle for calories.
 Bread also wreaks havoc on your blood sugars and is an absolute no-no for diabetics.

 Even ‘healthy’ whole grain and seed breads are guilty of greatly increasing the calories you take in and can contain a bunch of preservatives you don't want to go into your system on a daily basis.

 There are more fulfilling and nutritious whole grains and complex carbs out there to fulfill your needs.

 Try out Lettuce and Cabbage wraps for a new and tasty fix.